Airfield Information - SAFETYCOM 135.475

 NON-RADIO EQUIPPED AIRCRAFT

-If you are not radio equipped, you should approach from the South or East, and also depart to the South or East.
+If you are not radio equipped, you should approach from and depart to the South or East.
 Be aware of and avoid crossing the Exeter 08/26 centreline as the ILS approach is just to the North of the airfield.

 Keep altitude at 1500 or below on the QNH until well clear